Understanding Pollen Counts

 Why Symptoms Don’t Always Match Counts

-You might wonder why you sometimes feel terrible when pollen counts are “low” or feel fine when they’re “high.”
+You might feel terrible when counts are “low” or feel fine when they’re “high.”
 Several factors explain this:

 Personal Sensitivity